Shuwen Yue

 Biography

 Shuwen Yue joined the Smith School of Chemical and Biomolecular Engineering in the Summer of 2023.
 She received a B.S. dual degree in Chemical Engineering and Chemistry from the University of Alabama in 2016.
-Shuwen received her Ph.D. in Chemical and Biological Engineering from Princeton University in 2021, where she worked on developing machine learning potentials for molecular fluids with Athanassios Z. Panagiotopoulos and the DOE Center for Chemistry in Solutions and Interfaces.
-She then conducted postdoctoral research in the Department of Chemical Engineering at MIT on machine learning for materials with Heather J. Kulik and the DOE Center for Enhanced Nanofluidic Transport.
+Shuwen then received her Ph.D. in Chemical and Biological Engineering from Princeton University in 2021, where she worked on developing machine learning potentials for molecular fluids with Athanassios Z. Panagiotopoulos.
+She then conducted postdoctoral research in the Department of Chemical Engineering at MIT on machine learning for materials with Heather J. Kulik.

 Research Interests

-Water is arguably the most important molecule in the physical sciences.
-Its structure, dynamics, and interaction with solutes and surfaces control how energy is generated and stored, prevent pollutants from entering ecosystems, and deliver drugs efficiently inside living things.
-The Yue Research Group seeks to unravel the intricate relationship between the molecular features of solutes in water and the subsequent influence on macroscopic fluid and interfacial behavior.
+Water is arguably the most important molecule in the physical and life sciences.
+Its structure, dynamics, and interaction with solutes and surfaces control how energy is generated and stored, dictate the separation of pollutants from clean drinking water, and govern the delivery of drugs efficiently inside living things, just to name a few.
+Our group seeks to uncover the intricate relationships of water on the molecular scale in order to design better materials and solvents for energy and sustainability technologies.
+To do this, we apply tools in multi-scale modeling, machine learning, and statistical mechanics.

 Research Group Members